fetchai/ledger/docs/style-guide.md

 ## Naming

-Use meaningful names.
+* Use meaningful names.

-For structs, use all lowercase with underscore to separate words, or camel case, i.e. `first_name` and `firstName` are both valid.
+* For structs, use all lowercase with underscore to separate words, or camel case, i.e. `first_name` and `firstName` are both valid.

-For classes, private member variables end with an`_`.
+* For classes, private member variables end with an `_`.
+* `snake_case_` variables with trailing underscore, except in structs where it is `snake_case` without underscore.

-For templates, use all uppercase with underscores to separate words.
+* For templates, use all uppercase with underscores to separate words.
 Long and explicit names are preferred to short and obscure names, e.g. `template <typename ARRAY_TYPE>` is preferable to `template <typename A>);`.
 Short names are acceptable where the type is obvious and reused many times in complex equations.

 ### Namespaces